dmbarbour/wikilon/docs/AwelonLang.md

 ## Evaluation

-Evaluation of an Awelon program results in an equivalent Awelon program, hopefully one from which it is easier to extract information or efficiently perform further evaluations.
+Evaluation of an Awelon program results in an equivalent Awelon program, one from which it is hopefully easier to extract information or more efficiently perform further evaluations.
 Awelon's primary evaluation mode proceeds by local rewriting.
 The four primitives rewrite by simple pattern matching:

             [B][A]a => A[B]         (apply)
             [B][A]b => [[B]A]       (bind)